Competition Hardware Descriptions:

 I will confirm observations I hear over the loudspeakers with my Audeze “EL-8” planar magnetic headphones; to make sure there is really a tonal shift, or distortion, etc. The EL-8 “space-age material” diaphragms (thinner than a human hair) lay above the Uniforce™ voice-coils, which give what Audeze calls, “near zero distortion”, making the EL-8s a perfect choice for reviewing high-end hardware where reference quality and flat frequency response is required!

 The EL-8 also uses “patented Fluxor™ Magnet Arrays giving near double the power driving the diaphragm for even less distortion” along with Fazor™ elements as waveguides for a more “accurate waveform”.
-That is not to say the Wharfedale “Diamond 220” speakers are anything but exceptional, blowing away my Polk ”70s” in fidelity.
+That is not to say the Wharfedale “Diamond 220” speakers are anything but exceptional.
+They blow away my Polk ”70s” in fidelity.

 The “sAp-10” is a new device at Hallman Labs in a category of products I have been researching, balanced headphone amplifiers.
 This sAp-10 is an impressive piece of hardware, especially for only $199 (Amazon in May of 2018).
 The sAp-10 uses twin TI TPA6120A2 headphone amps, a TRIAD (FP24-500) US built transformer on board (and shielded), JRC NJW1195 four channel digital volume control with balanced phase, 2x Panasonic TQ2SA-3V Relays to prevent clicks/pops in output, 10x EPCOS (Siemens) film coupling capacitors, 3300uF Nichicon FW power supply capacitors and a lot more name brand parts.

-The only difference between the two setups is the fact that the Play uses I2S (Inter-IC Sound, the latest and greatest) from the USB module and the ES9038 is still using coax from its XMOS.
+The only difference between the two setups is the fact that the Play uses I2S (Inter-IC Sound) from the USB module and the ES9038 is still using coax from its XMOS.
 This was remedied before the review was finished, but not too long before.
 For the majority of the time all tracks in DSD were down-sampled to DSD64 (in foobar2000) because that is the maximum that the FUN01 can handle over Coax with the ES9038Pro using DoP (DSD over PCM).
-Note, this is how the review was run the majority of the time, even though it was corrected towards the end of the review.
+Note: this is how the review was run the majority of the time, even though it was corrected towards the end of the review.

 Table of Contents: